 I didn’t give a response to them.
-In my head it was a case of, basic human needs, feed children.
-Funny when they dropped them home, they remarked the kids must be coming down with something as the were grumpy till the end of the day.
+In my head, it was a case of, basic human needs, feed children at reasonable times.
+Funny when they dropped them home, they remarked the kids must be coming down with something as they were grumpy till the end of the day.
 I didn’t respond just thought, yes humans are grumpy when hungry.

 Slowly bringing them home later and later on the one school night they have them.
 For now, it’s not affecting boys, so not responding, if I need to, they’ll simply not see them on a school night.

-I did fall lucky with this as I used to be a hairdresser.
+I did fall very lucky with this as I used to be a hairdresser.
 So I rolled with. “ I used to be a hairdresser, the reason I’m no longer is I didn’t enjoy it, so I found a job I did enjoy for me.
 If they want to cut your hair, and they don’t mind.
-That’s helped me out, they are doing me a favour, just remember, take on board others opinions and views and beliefs, but if you don’t agree, like or want to do something that doesn’t match yours, then don’t.
-Everyone is entitled to their own opinion. “ so thank you Mr narcissist.
-I got to teach our child.
+That’s helped me out.
+They are doing me and you favour, just remember, take on board others opinions and views and beliefs, but if you don’t agree, like or want to do something that doesn’t match yours, then don’t.
+Everyone is entitled to their own opinion. “

 Let’s face it most children lie, that fear of been caught or getting into trouble.
-You walk into the kitchen to find the milk everywhere and one plastic cup, there’s only you and one other person in the house, you know it wasn’t you, looks like the child was going to get a drink, yes we all have those parenting moments when we’ve just cleaned up and really can not be bothered, or your on a rush to leave, it’s ok if you lose it sometimes parents do, just explains why you were annoyed once you’ve calmed down.
+You walk into the kitchen to find the milk everywhere and one plastic cup, there’s only you and one other person in the house, you know it wasn’t you, looks like the child was going to get a drink, yes we all have those parenting moments when we’ve just cleaned up and really can not be bothered, or you’re on a rush to leave, it’s ok if you lack patience sometimes parents do, just explain why you were annoyed once you’ve calmed down.

 Another one, this time because the narcissist doesn’t like the routine, why?
 Because it’s not about them, they don’t understand or care to understand it’s in the best interest of the children.
-My son told me “‘parent’ said it’s all your fault I can not see them.”
+Our son told me “‘parent’ said it’s all your fault I can not see them.”
 So I explained, the parent is allowed their opinion on this, as I’m allowed mine, and you are allowed yours, with the routine we all know exactly where we are and when.
-Obviously, the narcissist didn’t like that I didn’t message them, so the next week they dropped if they said in front of the child. “ I’ve told them I’m free tomorrow if they want to see me.”
+Obviously, the ex didn’t like that I didn’t message them, so the next week they dropped the children off they said in front of the child. “ I’ve told them I’m free tomorrow if they want to see me.”
 I only said “ok.”
 And closed the door.
-My son woke the next day asking to go.
+Our son woke the next day asking to go.
 Well, we had no plans, so I explained as we’d no plans, and parent said they were free if you’d like to it’s ok to mix up the routine, now and again.
 So I messaged parent to get.
 “Can not do today I’m bowling.”
-When I told my son he was heartbroken saying “‘parent says you never ask,” so I had to sit and read messages with him.
+When I told our son, he was heartbroken saying “‘parent says you never ask,” so I had to sit and read messages with him.
 He thanked me gave me a big hug and told me it’s ok.
-This is truly heartbreaking and at times it’s draining with not knowing what stunt they’ll pull to try and hurt you, that actually hurts the children.
-Seeing your child upset is the worst.
+This is truly heartbreaking, and at times it’s totally draining with not knowing what stunt they’ll pull to try and hurt you, that actually hurts the children.
+Seeing your child upset is the worst thing.

-One of the narcissist tricks was music.
-“My son came home saying ‘parent wants us to listen to a song.”
+One of the exes tricks was music.
+“Our son came home saying ‘parent wants us to listen to a song.”
 I like music so “yes if you’d like to.
-My son pops on, All of the lights by Kayne West.
-I’ll let you google the lyrics, it describes the other parents’ life.
-Worse still my son knew the words.
+Our five year old son pops on, All of the lights by Kayne West.
+I’ll let you google the lyrics, and it describes the other parents’ life.
+Worse still, our son knew the words.
 So I said “that’s very clever learning the words so fast,” giving him praise.
 Then I asked if he liked the song.
-He said, “No we’ve listened to it all day.”
-Again thanks to the narcissist I explained to my son, about listening to other opinions taking them on board, if you can accept them great, if not they are entitled to like what they like, and you are entitled to what you like, sometimes you.
+He said, “No, we’ve listened to it all day.”
+I explained to my son, about listening to other opinions taking them on board, if you can accept them great, if not they are entitled to like what they like, and you are entitled to what you like, sometimes you.
 Have to agree to disagree.

-The younger child, the scapegoat, did get dropped off early a lot, his big brother comes home calling from Mardy bum, to grumpy.
-I have to explain they are allowed to feel grumpy but you look out for each other or leave each other alone, you are not mean to each other, I believe because the younger one is stubborn and will not conform, parents, using the divide and conquer.
-I do have a post on golden/ scapegoat child.
+The younger child, the scapegoat, did get dropped off early a lot, his big brother comes home calling him names from Mardy bum, to grumpy.
+I have to explain they are allowed to feel grumpy, but you look out for each other or leave each other alone, you are not mean to each other, I believe because the younger one is stubborn and will not conform, ex is using using the divide and conquer.

 So many more I could be here all year.